edithamayac/edithamayac/README.md

 Hi 👋 I’m Edith Amaya, a Business Intelligence Analyst with over 10 years of experience in hospitality and administrative operations.
 My background taught me how to analyze processes and communicate across teams.
 Today, I use tools like Tableau, SQL, and Excel to analyze and visualize data, improve workflows, and support decision-making.

-🌱 I’m passionate about sustainability, travel and hospitality, technology, and meaningful data storytelling.
-Using analytics to help organizations make responsible and impactful decisions.
+🌱 I’m passionate about travel and hospitality, helping people, technology, and meaningful data storytelling, using analytics to help organizations make responsible and impactful decisions.

 ✨ Fun facts about me:
 	•	I studied Tourism and Hospitality Management in Colombia 🇨🇴 where I am from!